 But are press releases the most effective way to generate publicity?
 The short answer is no. According to the 2009 Media Survey, 90% of journalists prefer email pitches over every other media.
 If email is the top way that journalists like to receive information, then a press release isn’t the best way to get their attention.
 True, a release could be excellent supplemental information to use in supplement to an email, but it should replace your pitch.
 A well-crafted and brief pitch letter sent via email can be far more effective at getting a journalist’s attention.

 I believe a far more effective strategy for generating publicity over the long term is to make it easy for journalists to discover you.
-The more information you provide on your website relevant to your company, products, services, experts, and other useful content that journalists might find interesting, the better your chances for attracting reporter interest and interview requests.
+The more information you provide on your website relevant to your company, products, services, experts, and other useful content that journalists might find interesting, the better your chances of attracting reporter interest and interview requests.

 Is There a More Effective Way to Drive Website Traffic?